slazav/device2/Readme.md

 mydev   spp -prog "ssh comp2 device_c use_dev mydev"
 ```
 This approach allows you to mix local and remote devices on your
-computer and access them throug the local server.
+computer and access them through the local server.

 Now it should be obvious how to crash the server: connect a device to itself!
 ```